Inguinal Hernia Surgery

 What is an inguinal hernia?

-Inguinal hernia are the most common type of hernia.
-They can be the result of a defect from birth or due to a weakness developing over time.
+Inguinal hernias are the most common type of hernia.
+They can be the result of a defect from birth or due to a weakness developing in the groin over time.
 They are best described as a swelling in the groin area, which is more prominent on standing or straining.
-The hernias usually disappear on lying down.
+Hernias may disappear on lying down.

 Hernias, which do not cause symptoms, do not always need to be fixed.
-However, in younger patients it is likely they will become symptomatic with time.
+However, they often increase in size over time and this makes it more likely they will become symptomatic.
+As a result, the majority of patients with inguinal hernias opt for surgery.

 In larger hernias, the swelling may contain bowel.
 There is a small risk of part of the bowel becoming trapped or damaged within the hernia.
 In males, the hernia can extend into the scrotum.
-Large hernias should be repaired and if very symptomatic should be fixed urgently.
+Larger hernias should generally be repaired and if very symptomatic (painful) should be fixed urgently.

-The LSG specializes in inguinal hernia surgery in London.
-Repair involves using a synthetic mesh to reinforce the tissues.
-This can be done with either open or keyhole surgery depending on the size, type and location of the defect.
+The LSG specializes in inguinal hernia surgery in London, Hampshire and Surrey.
+Repair involves using a synthetic mesh to reinforce the tissues and provide extra strength to the groin.
+This can be done with either open (groin incision) or keyhole surgery depending on the size, type and location of the hernia.
 Patients with hernias on both sides will be preferentially fixed with keyhole surgery.

-Laparoscopic (keyhole) repair – Three small cuts are made in the abdominal wall to allow the passage of the instruments.
+Laparoscopic (keyhole) repair – Three small cuts are made in the abdominal wall to allow the passage of the camera and instruments.
 The hernia is repaired using synthetic mesh and keyhole fixation devices.
 The cuts are repaired with dissolvable sutures and a local anaesthetic is given.
 A waterproof dressing is placed over the sites so you can shower straight away.
-These should be left for 3 days.
-On removal if the wound is not dry another dressing should be applied for a few more days.
+Dressings should be used for 5-7 days.

 More information on Laparoscopic Surgery